MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ### 2.2 📰 Topet

-**Topet**, sometimes called *Vekllei Form* or *Vekllei hieroglyphs* is the formal writing system in Vekllei.
-Topet incorporates logographic and neosyllabic/abugida-type components and has some 3,450 unique characters in modern usage.
-Although proto-glyphs and a primitive runic system had been used in *Islandi*-era Vekllei since at least the 8th Century BC, by the time *Quutetast* influences had arrived with Inuit settlement in the 4th Century AD the parent scripts had at least partially fused into early Topet, called *Hieyeric*.
+**Topet**, sometimes called *Vekllei Script* or *Vekllei hieroglyphs* is the formal writing system in Vekllei.
+Topet incorporates logographic and neosyllabic/abugida-type components, and has some 3,450 unique characters in modern usage.
+Although proto-glyphs and a primitive runic system had been used in *Islandi*-era Vekllei since at least the 8th Century BC, by the time *Quutetast* influences had arrived with Inuit settlement in the 4th Century AD the parent scripts had at least partially fused into proto-*Topet*, called *Hieyeric*.
 In Vekllei, *Topet* is the national language alongside its sister-form, [*Rapotenne*](/docs/millmint/vekllei/language/#23--rapotenne) and [*Spoken Vekllei*](/docs/millmint/vekllei/language/#21--spoken-vekllei).
 Topet has no clear lineage from Scandinavian or Inuit languages, and so is rarely understood outside of the territories where it is an official or significant minority language, which represents some 25 million people.

 #### 2.2.1 Overview

 Individual *Topet* characters are both phonograms and semagrams, and so they support multiple readings.
 Many are basically figurative, and represent conceptually what they depict.
 Each character conforms to an abugida-type system, in which consonant-vowel pairings are written in joined notation.
 In *Topet*, the consonant anchors the pairing, which is called *Lohtopet*, and vowel notation is usually raised in superscript, called *Oatopet*.
 These names are not related to the binary glossary, but do represent the upper/lower system those glossaries imply.
-"Oa" means *affirmative* in Vekllei, and *Loh* is a negating confirmation, so their use is widespread beyond the binary glossary system.
+"Oa" means *affirmative* in Vekllei, and *Loh* is a negating form, so their use is widespread beyond the binary glossary system.

 #### 2.2.2 Phonetic Reading

-Consonant characters (*demioette*, as opposed to vowels, or *hieyerette*[^1]) written in Topet may feature redundant adjacent characters called *phonetic complements*, which, in a non-determinative reading, are pronounced the same way, to guide the reader.
-This lends to a system that encourages adjacent consonants in some aspects, since Vekllei characters are already combined into neosyllabic pairings and it is immediately obvious which characters are to be read.
+Consonant-vowel characters (*demioette*, as opposed to double-vowels or vowel-consonants, called *hieyerette* [^1]) written in Topet may feature redundant adjacent characters called *phonetic complements*, which, in a non-determinative reading, are pronounced the same way, to guide the reader.
+This lends to a system that encourages adjacent duplicate consonant-vowel pairings in some aspects, since Vekllei words are already formed out of neosyllabic pairings and it is immediately obvious which characters are to be read.
 The word for friend, *comoyia*, can thus sometimes be transliterated into c-c-c<sup>o</sup>m-m<sup>o</sup>y<sup>ia</sup>, which can affect the conceptual meanings of a word through the figurative placement of its characters as well as help guide the reader through the use of multiple phonetically identical, though visually distinct, characters.

 In the above case, *comoyia* can be affected by the composition of its phonetic complements, if any are used at all.
 There is a default reading, which combines both semantic and phonetic readings for meaning and is generally recognised as the dictionary 'spelling' of the word, but this can be manipulated through the addition of semantically different, but identically phonetic characters to shade and change meaning.
 The word for an untrustworthy friend is also *comoyia*, but combines the characters for snake with the dictionary spelling, which produces a transliteration similar to c-c<sup>o</sup>m<sup>o</sup>y<sup>ia</sup>.
 In spoken Vekllei, this distinction is only communicable through the aid of [*Potenne*](/docs/millmint/vekllei/language/#24--potenne), and represents one of its primary uses.

 #### 2.2.3 Semantic Reading

 Many *Topet* characters are figurative; they represent their meanings pictographically, like Egyptian *Hieroglyphs* or Chinese *Hanzi*.
 In Vekllei, this is considered an evolved rune-form, and ties into a broader conceptualisation of language as a *transcendental*, rather than *literal* system.
-Although *Topet*'s early form, *Hieyeric* was explicitly pictographic, modern *Topet* is often abstracted and decoupled from its figurative meaning via the phonetic system.
+Although *Topet*'s early form, *Hieyeric*, was explicitly pictographic, modern *Topet* is often abstracted and decoupled from its figurative meaning via the phonetic system.

 Despite common use of the phonetic system in modernity, the semantic readings of characters are taught and essential for literacy beyond literal imitation of speech.
 For the vast majority of *Topet* characters, their logographic meaning determines their pronunciation, and consonant characters especially depend on this meaning to form words.
 The word for breakfast is *petimourgeneur*, but it cannot be written with random literal phonetic characters; parts of the word depend on the figurative meaning of certain components, and so without its semantic traits the word would be illegible to most people.
 This represents a wider co-dependency on simultaneous phonetic and semantic readings of words, with the importance of each fluctuating depending on the word in question.
 Older words tend to be heavily figurative, whereas modern and loan words are often more phonetic.
 This inconsistency is part of the difficulty in learning *Topet*, and leaves many immigrants fluent in speech but inadequately literate in reading and writing.